 In short, neurofeedback is a non-invasive, non-pharmacological way to treat a number of disorders, notably addiction.
 If you think that neurotherapy could be something for you, reach out to your therapist or doctor to see what is available in your area.
-You can also contact us at The Recovery Village Palm Beach to discuss if neurofeedback therapy is right for you.
+You can also contact us at The Recovery Village Palm Beach at Baptist Health to discuss if neurofeedback therapy is right for you.

 Hammond, D.C.
 “What is neurofeedback?”
 Journal of Neurotherapy, 2007.
 Accessed September 15, 2019.